 11. Be reasonable at all points in time:

-In the event of trying to sound very forward and very bold you should not quote a figure which is too high and rather unreasonable.
-If you quote a number which is simply to extravagant then you will immediately be eliminated as a candidate.
+In the event of trying to sound very forward and very bold, you should not quote a figure which is too high and rather unreasonable.
+If you quote a number which is simply too extravagant then you will immediately eliminate as a candidate.

 There are many individuals who simply shy away from talking numbers because they think of it as something which is crass and impolite.
 However in the course of the interview, if you are asked this question, you should not let silly thoughts like this come into your mind.

-If you are asked this question you should answer without having any hesitation in your mind.
-DO not show yourself to be someone who cannot talk in numbers in a mature and business minded fashion.
+If you ask this question you should answer without having any hesitation in your mind.
+DO not show yourself to be someone who cannot talk in numbers in a mature and business-minded fashion.
 Negotiation of salary is something which is very important indeed.

 13. Do not throw the ball back into their court when asked this question:

-Interviewers like candidates who have a backbone of their own and do not shy away from direct talk.
-So once you are asked this question one of the worst things you can do is throw the ball back into the court of the recruiter, by saying something like, whatever you think is alright will accept it.
-In this way you show that you are unwilling to take a stand for yourself and that you lack an opinion.
+Interviewers like candidates who have a backbone of their own and do not shy away from the direct talk.
+So once you ask this question one of the worst things you can do is throw the ball back into the court of the recruiter, by saying something like, whatever you think is alright will accept it.
+In this way, you show that you’re unwilling to take a stand for yourself and that you lack an opinion.
 These little mistakes which you make in the course of your interview could cost you very heavily in the long run, without you even realizing it.

 14. There is no shame in being brutally honest:

-If you really believe that you deserve a particular amount which is a little steeper than usual, then you should not shy away from stating the amount.
-In the course of an interview it is very important to be completely honest.
+If you believe that you deserve a particular amount which is a little steeper than usual, then you should not shy away from stating the amount.
+In the course of an interview, it is very important to be completely honest.

 There is no point regretting your words at a later point in time.
 So if you have something to say, you should go ahead and say it without any fear in your mind.
-In the business world if you do not stand up for yourself then no one is going to go ahead and stand up for you.
+In the business world if you do not stand up for yourself, then no one is going to stand up for you.